-- root\package: The name of the top-level Python package to validate.
+• root\package: The name of the Python package to validate.
+For regular packages, this must be the top level package (i.e. one with no dots in its name).
+However, in the special case of namespace packages, the name of the portion should be supplied, for example 'mynamespace.foo'.
 This package must be importable: usually this means it is has been installed using pip, or it's in the current directory.
-(Either this or root\packages is required.) - root\packages: The names of the top-level Python packages to validate.
-This should be used in place of root\package if you want to analyse the imports of multiple packages.
+(Either this or root\packages is required.)

+- root\packages: The names of the Python packages to validate.
+This should be used in place of root\package if you want to analyse the imports of multiple packages, and is subject to the same requirements.
 (Either this or root\package is required.) - include\external\packages: Whether to include external packages when building the import graph.
 Unlike root packages, external packages are not statically analyzed, so no imports from external packages will be checked.
 However, imports of external packages will be available for checking.
 Not every contract type uses this.
 For more information, see the Grimp build\graph documentation.
 (Optional.)